36 Best Places to Visit in Washington State (By a Native)

 And, of course, no visit to Seattle would be complete without spending some time in coffee shops and trying out the local coffee.

 If you’re looking for a fun and interesting city to visit in Washington State, definitely put Seattle on your list.
+It makes a great Washington getaway for couples.

 Below are some specific places in Seattle that you should see during your trip to Washington State.